 - Environmental challenges with a need for regenerative design

-- Radicalisation and extreme perspectives from our social communication
+- Radicalisation and extreme perspectives from part of social communication

 - Complicated technology and integration including artificial intelligence